singeroil/fetch-first-artists-lastfm/README.md

 ## Features

-- Fetches scrobble data asynchronously.
+- Fetches scrobble data asynchronously from Last.fm using their API.
-- Processes and extracts the first scrobbled date for each artist.
+- Processes and extracts the **first scrobble date** for each artist in the user's listening history.
-- Saves results to an Excel file in the `result/` directory.
+- Saves results to an **Excel file** in the `result/` directory with the filename format `username_1st_scrobbles_<timestamp>.xlsx`.
-- Handles API rate limiting and retries on failure.
+- Automatically handles **API rate limiting**, retries on failure, and fetches data in batches.
+- Provides parameters such as **MAX_RETRIES**, **LIMIT**, **RATE_LIMIT_DELAY**, **BATCH_SIZE**, and **BATCH_DELAY**, that can be adjusted to control the frequency and volume of API requests.
+- Filters out invalid scrobble dates (e.g., "now playing" tracks) and ensures no scrobbles before the user's registration date are processed.
+- Provides detailed logging for any errors, including problematic data rows that cause issues during the writing process to Excel.
+- Removes **non-printable ASCII control characters** to ensure Excel compatibility, while still preserving characters from other languages.

 ## Requirements

 - Python 3.8 or higher
-- `aiohttp`
-- `pandas`
-- `tzlocal`
+- `aiohttp`: For asynchronous HTTP requests.
+- `pandas`: For processing and writing data to Excel.
+- `tzlocal`: For converting timestamps to the user's local time.
+- `openpyxl`: (optional) Required if you want to work with `.xlsx` files in Excel format.

 ## Installation